11 Effective & Proven Patient Retention Strategies

-Then there are patient billing errors.
-Around 80 percent of all medical bills contain billing errors, increasing the chances of insurance companies rejecting patient claims.
-Most mistakes occur due to technological issues or staff entering incorrect diagnostic codes into bills, especially on bills that total more than $10,000 or more.
+Make a strong effort to avoid billing errors.
+Around 80 percent of all medical bills contain billing errors, increasing the chances that an insurance company will reject patient claims.
+Most mistakes occur due to technological issues or staff entering incorrect diagnostic codes into bills, especially on bills that total over $10,000.
 Patients have plenty of reasons to go elsewhere.
 Don’t let erroneous billing be one of them.

-If you are under resourced and under staffed, it may not always be possible to hire additional staff to deal with a temporarily increased workload.
-If your policies are not well-thought out, or if there are billing issues and your staff has to bear the brunt of your patients’ wrath because of poor planning, it will affect their work and funnel back down to other patients.
+If you are under-resourced and under-staffed, it may not always be possible to hire additional staff to deal with a temporarily increased workload.
+If your policies are not well-planned, or if there are billing issues and your staff has to bear the brunt of your patients’ wrath because of poor planning, it will affect their work and funnel back down to other patients.
 Huge staff turnovers also lead to your patients losing faith in your practice.
-Remember, for most people the doctor’s visit involves them forming connections not just with their doctors but the familiar faces they see at the practice.
+Remember, for most people, the doctor’s visit involves them forming connections not just with their doctors but the familiar faces they see at the practice.

-Telemedicine may be an excellent way to take the pressure off of your team as it reduces the amount of administrative time necessary to complete a video appointment as compared to taking an in-person appointment.
-This is also a great money-saver as it lets the practice expand without elevating costs of additional salaries or burdening staff with extra work and making them miserable.
-It also works well for the patients themselves as it keeps wait times short and reduces waiting room crowding.
+Telemedicine may be an excellent way to take the pressure off your team, as it reduces the amount of administrative time necessary to complete an appointment.
+This is also a great money-saver, as it lets the practice expand without elevating costs of additional salaries or burdening staff with extra work and making them miserable.
+It also works well for the patients themselves, as it keeps wait times short and reduces waiting room crowding.

 So, if you want your patient retention numbers to grow, convoluted as it may appear, keep your staff engaged and happy.
 They will do the same for your patients.

 Medical providers all over use some of these practices unknowingly and have seen success.
-But imagine the numbers of patient retention rising when these eleven proven retention strategies are properly and consciously implemented by medical practices regardless of their business size.
+But imagine how much patient retention can rise when these eleven proven retention strategies are properly and consciously implemented by medical practices, regardless of their business size.